 Editor's Note: For the last few years, advocates for gun control have changed their focus.
 They no longer talk so much about banning weapons.
 Instead, they are calling for "universal background checks," to make sure firearms won't fall into the hands of criminals.
 Could that really make a difference?
-As part of our "QEDecide" series, we put the question to one of the nation's leading experts: Daniel Webster, a respected professor of public health at Johns Hopkins University.
+As part of our past "QEDecide" series, we put the question to one of the nation's leading experts: Daniel Webster, a respected professor of public health at Johns Hopkins University.
 Here's what he said.

 How big a problem is gun violence really?
 Isn’t it going down?